adam-beckett-1999/HA-Rounded-Dashboard/README.md

 Layout card

 My theme file: [YAML Code](/themes/Rounded.yaml)
+The font used is HK-nova, which needs to be manually installed in /www/fonts/ directory: [Font](https://hanken.co/en-gb/products/hk-nova)

 I've made various tweaks to the styling to suit my preferences, and re-designed some of the cards and created my own in a way that matches the original theme.